We’ve installed solar panels on over 900 homes in partnership with Derby City Council, who provided over £6million in funding.

 Carbon savings calculated at 392g CO2 per kWh based on values and assumptions in this blog post.
 Cost of electricity based on average domestic electricity price of 30p per kWh.

 Having solar panels installed on your roof does not necessarily mean that you will have no electricity bills.
 When your panels are producing electricity, the electricity produced by the panels will always be used first.
 Any extra electricity needed will be charged as normal from your supplier via your electricity meter.

-Solar panels require very little maintenance, but from time to time contractors or Derby Homes Repairs Team may need to check or service them.
-Please make sure you do not block access to the inverter and generation meter and do not tamper with any of the equipment that has been installed.
+Solar panels require very little maintenance, from time-to-time contractors or our Repairs team may need to check or service them.
+Please make sure you do not block access to the inverter and generation meter or tamper with any of the equipment that has been installed.
 Only a qualified Solar PV trained electrician should work on the equipment installed.

 The panels will switch off automatically if there is a power cut or the main electricity supply to the property is switched off.
 You do not need to turn the isolation switches back on.

-The panels on the roof are fragile and can be easily damaged.
-You must make sure anyone working on the roof, such as television aerial or satellite dish installers is aware of the risks.
-You should only use registered, qualified installers as you may be liable for any damage they cause to the panels or equipment.
+The panels on the roof are fragile and damaged easily.
+Make sure anyone working on the roof, such as television aerial or satellite dish installers are aware of the risks.
+Only use registered, qualified installers as you may be liable for any damage they cause to the panels or equipment.

-You must report any damage to the panels or equipment to Derby Homes as soon as you are aware of it.
-You can do this via MyAccount.
+Please report any damage to the panels or equipment to Derby Homes as soon as you are aware of it.
+You can do this on MyAccount.